Alfareiza/scrap-western-currency-and-tweet/README.md

 I followed this documentation, [How to make a twitter bot for free](https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/) in order to configure the lambda service that make the tweet happens.

 In the other hand, the main.py file is responsible for scraping the site, write the information into a file located at S3 Bucket, and call the AWS API Gateway.
 So, this module is executed on replit.com and stay alive thanks to uptimerobot.com.
-According to this, if the API is triggered, the AWS Lambda function will be executed and the tweet will happen.
+According to this, if the API is triggered, the AWS Lambda function will be executed and the tweet will be posted.

 #### Stack of Libraries